matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 #### Sending `m.thread` before fully implementing threads

-Clients that do not support threads yet should include a `m.thread` relation in the event body if a user is replying to an event that has an `m.thread` relation type.
+Clients that do not support threads yet should copy the `m.thread` relation of the associated event when sending a reply.
 This is done so that clients that support threads can render the event in the most relevant context.

 If a client does not include that relation type to the outgoing event, it should be treated as not being part of the thread.
 For example, if a client has a